 - Added some onion and garlic to the cranberry mixture.

-- And, added some mozzarella cheese.
+- And, added mozzarella cheese, fresh or regular.

 Just a few changes, but since it’s cranberry season, I figured I’d make a new post about it.